jasonwhite/rudolfs/README.md

 **Note**: Always use a different S3 bucket, cache directory, and encryption key than what you use in your production environment.

+**Note**: *This server may not be accessible from other machines.* Specifying `--host localhost:8080` will often bind the server to an internal-only network interface (i.e., if `localhost` resolves to `127.0.0.1` or `[::1]`).
+Thus, to make the server accessible from the outside world, specify `--host 0.0.0.0:8080` or just `--port 8080` (the default IP the server will bind to is `0.0.0.0`).
+See https://github.com/jasonwhite/rudolfs/issues/38#issuecomment-973721511 for more information.

 ### Production

 To run in a production environment, it is easiest to use `docker-compose`: